 The following information addresses some of the more common concerns that arise regarding construction within established neighbourhoods.
 Click on the subject heading to find answers to your questions.

 Check the Active Building and Development Permits interactive map to confirm that a building permit has been issued.

 As of June 2017, a person issued a building or demolition permit for any exterior construction work is required to erect and maintain a construction fence to enclose the construction or demolition site in accordance with the property standards by-law.
 Sites under construction prior to June 2017 may not be required to meet these conditions.

 For more information on construction fence requirements see the Property Standards By-law.

 A building permit does not give your neighbour or their contractor the right to enter onto your property without your permission.
 Allowing access to your property is your decision and is a private matter.
 If you decide to allow access, we suggest you have a written agreement for the benefit of both parties.
-Visit the Protect Your Boundaries website for information on preventing and resolving property boundary issues.

 If your property is damaged as a result of construction activity, you may have a right to compensation.
 If your neighbour is not willing to address the issue directly, your remedy is through the civil courts.
 As a precaution, you may wish to take photos to document the state of your property before (and after) any damage.